danny-moncada/Dashboards-Analyses-Reporting/M.S. Business Analytics/3.  Behaviorial Finance/README.md

-# Repository for all coursework related to Analytics for Behavioral Finance course.
+# Repository for all coursework related to Behavioral Finance course.

 ## LEARNING OBJECTIVES